A. Purpose of the Policy

 F. Integrity of the MPT Program

-The following are integral to the School of Physical Therapy MPT program and inform decisions related to provision of accommodation as it relates to undue hardship.
+The following are integral to the School of Rehabilitation Science MPT program and inform decisions related to provision of accommodation as it relates to undue hardship.

 The MPT program is subject to Accreditation by Physiotherapy Education Accreditation Canada (PEAC).
 Accreditation is both a process and a condition.
 The process involves an integrated system of continuous assessment, evaluation, and improvement to comply with specified standards.
 The condition or state of being accredited provides a credential to the public and regulators, assuring that a program has accepted and is fulfilling its commitment to educational quality.